chromaui/chromatic-docs/monorepos.md

 export default config;
 ```

-Often teams find a single Storybook for all their development works quite well, also!

 ### Run Chromatic for each subproject

-In Chromatic, a project is typically linked to a Git repository and will synchronize permissions from the permissions of that repository as well as post build status messages to the repository’s pull/merge requests.

-Each subproject in a monorepo can now be associated with a separate Chromatic project that adds additional build statuses to the repository’s pull/merge requests.
-Here's how to set it up.

-1. Open [your Chromatic app](http://chromatic.com/start), browse to your account, and press the “Add project” button:
+If you're working with a monoporepo containing multiple subprojects, you can run Chromatic separately for each subproject, allowing a more granular testing approach.
+To add individual subprojects to Chromatic, you'll need to:

+1. Click the "Add project" button on your account dashboard to add a new project

    ![Projects screen with the "Add project" button outlined and an arrow pointing to it](img/monorepo-add-project.jpg)

-2. Choose your monorepo repository a second time:
+2. Select the project's repository a second time

    ![A screen with the heading "Choose project to add" followed by a list of possible projects.
 The highlighted item is labeled "webapp (added)".](img/monorepo-choose-project.jpg)

-3. Choose a name for your new project:
+3. Enter a name for your new project
    ![A screen with the heading "Create another project for this repo?" followed by a text input for the name of the project and a submit button labeled "Create another project"](img/monorepo-create-second-project.jpg)

 ## Set up CI to run Chromatic